 I've spent most of my life in and around Edmonton, Alberta - land of big skies, big mountains, and big trucks.

 My favourite place to be is outside, preferably in nature.
-I love spending hours in the studio make strange and wonderful art, but when I'm done I can't wait to escape on some kind of adventure - riding my motorcycle through small towns, backcountry camping, or traveling.
+I love spending hours in the studio making strange and wonderful art, but when I'm done I can't wait to escape on some kind of adventure - riding my motorcycle through small towns, backcountry camping, or traveling.
 I satisfy a desire to perform by throwing theme parties, belly dancing and public speaking.

 I’m also an introvert and face anxiety daily so I often need to recharge with a book or my journal and I've been practising meditation and mindfulness.
 As a kid I loved libraries, museums, mystery novels and the promise of a secret passageway - and still do.
 I can also be found wandering the river valley looking for birds, collecting rocks, or attempting to communicate with rabbits.